 The IEP Team determines how individual students participate in assessment programs, not whether they participate.
 Federal law clearly includes all students in assessment and accountability.
 Since instruction drives assessment, it is the instructional standard that determines assessment.
-If evidence of a significant cognitive disability is documented, then the IEP Team will consider the educational impact of the disability to determine the appropriate academic standard for instruction.
+If evidence of a cognitive disability is documented, then the IEP Team will consider the educational impact of the disability to determine the appropriate academic standard for instruction.

-The IEP Team may choose grade-level instructional standards with/without appropriate accommodations.
+- If the severity of the cognitive disability does not fall into the most significant range, the IEP Team may choose grade-level instructional standards with/without appropriate accommodations.
 In that case, the student will participate in grade-level classroom/district/state assessment with or without accommodations.
-However, if there are compelling indications that the student should receive instruction based on alternate standards and take alternate assessment, those factors must be documented in the IEP.
+However, if there are compelling indications that the student should receive instruction based on alternate standards and take alternate assessment, those factors must be documented in the IEP. - If the body of evidence supports the existence of a significant cognitive disability, the student may receive instruction based on alternate academic achievement standards and will participate in alternate classroom/district/state assessment.